franiglesias/php-golden/doc/master_approval_cookbook.md

 }
 ```

 Ok.
 Let's run the test.
-Remember: the test is in approval mode, so it will fail.
+Remember: the test is in _approval mode_, so **it will fail**.
 This is the result in the snapshot:

 ```
 [